Bcu.Cict.CmsApi.Entities.Content.Corporate.Content.MediaItem?.AlternativeText

 Whilst I had my dream job at Google, I decided to take the leap and become the first engineer at Edge Impulse, a start-up focused on machine learning for embedded and Internet of Things (IoT) devices.
 It was a chance to build something from scratch again.

-I’m also the co-author of two popular books embedded artificial intelligence: "AI at the Edge", which provides practical insights for engineers, Project Managers, and engineering leaders, and “TinyML”, one of the standard introductory textbooks for embedded machine learning.
+I’m also the co-author of two popular books embedded artificial intelligence: "AI at the Edge", which provides practical insights for engineers, product managers, and engineering leaders, and “TinyML”, one of the standard introductory textbooks for embedded machine learning.

 My advice to computing students at BCU is to use the freedom you have to experiment.
 If something interests you, start now and build side projects.
-Don't wait until after you graduate to engage with the wider world.
+Learn about things outside your field, so you have exposure to real world problems.
+Don’t wait until after you graduate to engage with the wider world.”